anthonylangsworth/OrderBot/README.md

 - Merope - 70%
 - Atlas - 65%

-***Urgent Pro-Non-Native/Coalition Faction** support required* - Work for ONLY the listed factions in the listed systems to avoid a retreat or to disrupt system interference.
+***Pro-Non-Native/Coalition Faction** support required* - Work for ONLY the listed factions in the listed systems to avoid a retreat or to disrupt system interference.
 - *Operation Ida* in Merope - 4%

 ---------------------------------------------------------------------------------------------------------------------------------